mbtyers/jagshelper/README.md

 and right-facing vertically-oriented kernel densities for TWO model output objects, with parameter nodes with the same names plotted facing one another.

+* `plotdens()` produces a kernel density plot of a single parameter node, or overlays kernel densities for multiple parameter nodes.

 ### Installation